Physical Conditions – Veteran Disability Claims

 Contact Bartlett Legal Group About Your Veterans’ Disability Claim

-If you are encountering difficulty getting the veterans’ disability benefits you are entitled to after the VA denied your claim then contact the Bartlett Legal Group.
-Our team of experienced veterans’ disability lawyers offers legal representation for veterans struggling to have their voice heard amongst the red tape of the VA.
+If you’re encountering difficulty getting the veterans’ disability benefits following a VA denial, then contact Bartlett Legal Group.
+Our team of experienced veterans’ disability lawyers offers legal representation for veterans struggling against the red tape of the VA.
+We will act as your voice during the disability claims process.

-Our veterans’ benefits lawyers offer free consultations to veterans with claim denials who want to know more about what can be done to appeal their rejected claim.
-Meeting with our team can at the very least give you some answers to your questions and provide you some options on how to proceed with your case.
+Our veterans’ benefits lawyers offer free consultations to veterans with claim denials.
+During these meetings, we explain what else we can do to appeal the claim the VA rejected.
+Meeting with our team can at the very least give you some answers to your questions and also provide you some options on how to proceed with your case.

-To contact the Bartlett Legal Group to schedule a free consultation on your veteran disability claim you can either call (850) 332-6434 or schedule online through our contact page.
+To contact the Bartlett Legal Group to schedule a free consultation on your veteran disability claim, call (850) 332-6434.
+We also accept schedule requests online through our contact page.